 This strategy also enables POL to identify those branches that are not financially viable and where a conversion - either onsite or offsite - is not possible.
-Such branches, which are expected to number c.3,500, would be deemed "Community" and would also include "Outreach" branches - a new £20m fund would be made available for investment in these post offices.
+Such branches, which are expected to number c.3,500, would be deemed "Community" or "Outreach" branches - a new £20m fund would be made available for investment in these post offices.